 The Oval Tavern is a perfect pub to spend your Sunday.
 As if the fantastic beer wasn’t enough (they have an extensive selection of well-kept draught real ale) this excellent venue has friendly staff, hearty, tasty, home-cooked food and it regularly books in top-notch musical acts.

 What else can you ask for from a tavern?
 Oh, yes, they serve a finger-licking vegan roast: a combination of Mediterranean nut, pepper, and aubergine loaf.
-If that alone convinces you, wait until you hear it comes with garlic-roasted potatoes and fluffy swede mash.
+If that alone convinces you, wait until you hear it comes with garlic-roasted potatoes and fluffy Swede mash.

-The Owl And The Pussycat (E2)
+The Owl And Pussycat (E2)

-For being in Shoreditch, The Owl and The Pussycat is unconventionally classic.
+For being in Shoreditch, The Owl and Pussycat is unconventionally classic.
 With lots of character, this old-style pub has a fantastic kitchen.
 They serve up a fantastic Sunday roast weekend after weekend.

 Their roast recipe is quite unique: a mix of Beetroot, fennel, and nuts roast.
 The British staple comes with all the trimmings you can imagine; rapeseed oil roast potatoes, maple roasted carrots, spring greens and rainbow chard, parsnips, Yorkshire pudding, and gravy.
 Admit it; your Sunday just got better.